danan165/spotify-ml/README.md

 ### Retrieve Properties for Each Unique Track

-I retrieved properties of each track by querying the following spotify API endpoints: (Get a Track)[https://developer.spotify.com/documentation/web-api/reference/tracks/get-track/], (Get Audio Features for a Track)[https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/].
+I retrieved properties of each track by querying the following spotify API endpoints: [Get a Track](https://developer.spotify.com/documentation/web-api/reference/tracks/get-track/), [Get Audio Features for a Track](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).

 I added each property as a column in a pandas dataframe.
 All of this work is done in `dataset-creation/get_track_info.py`.